-The Emory University Doctor of Nursing, Nurse Anesthesia program has been eagerly anticipated and is brand new in 2017!
+The Emory University Doctor of Nursing, Nurse Anesthesia program has been eagerly anticipated and new in 2017!

 Nell Hodgson Woodruff School of Nursing